wowdop/monorepo-example/README.md

 * using simple icons as vectors in fonts
 * responsive or fluid typography
 * SEO evaluation and guide

+## Other topics to consider working on

+* Custom ESLint rules and fix
+* Support multiple API version
+* Pipeline distrubute workload (split into multiple jobs using `nx print-affected`)

 ## Structure example